Personal Opinion

 Rust & Scratches

-Rust is one heck of a problem.
-If your set gets rusted, it will be dangerous to use!
-Depending on the steel, of course, I noticed that knives from Europe, such as Zwilling Henckels or Wusthoff and other brands, get rusted more than knives from Aisa, like Mac, Shun, or Nagomi, for example, nothing but a personal observation.. continue reading
+Rust is one of the most serious problems.
+If your set rusts, it will be dangerous to use!
+Depending on the steel of course, I've noticed that knives from Europe like Zwilling Henckels or Wusthoff and other brands rust more than knives from Aisa like Mac, Shun or Nagomi for example, nothing but personal observation..

 continue reading

-Living in a world where dishwashers have modern technology built into your kitchen counter is an asset to have!
+Living in a world where dishwashers have state-of-the-art technology built into the kitchen counter is a great advantage!
+But it wasn't always that way.
+What's interesting is the fact that we've come a long way to get where we are today.
 Let's take a look at how it all started! continue reading

 Santoku knives sharpening

-Comparing Santoku knives and chef knives has benefits.
-If you take a closer look at both of them, you will find similarities and differences.
-Let's look at each of them and sort them one by one continue reading
+Comparing Santoku knives and chef's knives has its advantages.
+If you take a closer look at them, you can find similarities and differences.
+Let's take a look at each of them and break them down individually.. continue reading

 Scissor sharpening

-Imagine two blades that work together.
-Both are perfectly aligned and leave no space between them when closed.
-How should it be sharpened to save the perfect alignment?
-Let's find out continue reading
+Imagine two blades working together.
+Both are perfectly aligned and, when closed, leave no space between them.
+How should they be sharpened to maintain perfect alignment?
+We are here to find out.. continue reading

 Tools sharpening